TL;DR: Chunking makes learning faster by turning scattered facts into small, labeled patterns you can review, recall, and use under pressure.

 2. Find meaningful groups

 Ask what belongs together.
-You might group by category, function, theme, chronology, similarity, or difficulty level.
-Good chunks are not random.
-They make the material easier to understand.
+Group by category, function, theme, chronology, similarity, or difficulty level.
+Good chunks are not random; they explain why the items belong in the same mental folder.

 If you are learning a new skill, pair this with a practical system for learning new skills faster.